Raffecchio/InterCompEdgesNotes/notes.md

 <!-- - By the density condition we have $|A| > k|\partial_H A|$, so then we 'need' $\sum_i q_i d^+_i \ge \log n$
             - So, this direction seems difficult for -->

  - The Type 0 condition, however, doesn't guarantee either of these.
 An intuition that the analysis applied to types 1+ cannot be applied here is that for a type 0 component, with $q = \frac{Ck}{|A|}$, the probability of failure is lower bounded by a constant, so the upper bound used implicitly when simply summing costs for all steps is too rough.
     - Similarly, if enough vertices have degrees higher than the boundary (similar to type 2/3), then we also cannot use this analysis.

+    - Suggesion: Find a nice condition for which the proof becomes easier in some way.
+Make a log of assumptions that make the proof easier.
+Is there a simple natural condition to simplify the proof?
+        - Expander decomposition

 <!-- For the low-degree case, if we sample with probabilities $q_i = \frac{Ck}{|A|}$, then it suffices to get each step's cost to $O(1/k)$, or alternatively $O(|A|/(k\log n))$. -->